JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 https://www.toptal.com/developers/sorting-algorithms

 ### Bubble Sort
 Bubble sort has muliple passes through a list.
 Makes comparisions between all pairs of items and swaps them if not in order.
-This ends up with the largest item moving to the with each pass.
+This ends up with the largest item moving to the end with each pass.
 Bubble sort terminates with one final pass where no swaps are necessary.
 - O(n^2) time complexity
 - Slowest sort